christophersiem/rem-java-21-1-classes-objects/README.md

-## See different branches for different exercies
+## See different branches for different exercises

 ### task/1_Klassen: